Sleep debt: Evaluation

 Sleep debt has been tested in a number of studies through the use of a sleep onset latency test.
 This test attempts to measure how easily a person can fall asleep.
-When this test is done several times during a day, it is called a multiple sleep latency test (MSLT).
+When this test is done several times during the day, it is called a multiple sleep latency test (MSLT).
 The subject is told to go to sleep and is awakened after determining the amount of time it took to fall asleep.
 The Epworth Sleepiness Scale (ESS), an eight-item questionnaire with scores ranging from 0 to 24, is another tool used to screen for potential sleep debt.

 A January 2007 study from Washington University in St. Louis suggests that saliva tests of the enzyme amylase could be used to indicate sleep debt, as the enzyme increases its activity in correlation with the length of time a subject has been deprived of sleep.

 The control of wakefulness has been found to be strongly influenced by the protein orexin.
 A 2009 study from Washington University in St. Louis has illuminated important connections between sleep debt, orexin, and amyloid beta, with the suggestion that the development of Alzheimer's disease could hypothetically be a result of chronic sleep debt or excessive periods of wakefulness.